cartaud/readmeGenerator/README.md

 # readmeGenerator
-Generate fully developed REAME files by answering a series of questions
+Generate fully developed README files by answering a series of questions